Arthurlee51/LVHML/workflow/README.md

 The real data analysis can be reproduced using the scripts in the `Real Data Analysis` folder.

-To successfully run these codes, you will need to **download the raw data yourself** and place it in a subfolder named `Complete journey`.
+To successfully run these codes, you will need to **download the raw data** and place it in a subfolder named `Complete journey`.
 The raw dataset is available from [Dunnhumby](https://www.dunnhumby.com/source-files).

 Follow these steps to generate the tables: